mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 _"Just two more laps then a back straight, I can do this."_

-Eleventh lap, I am hanging on and as I cross the line on the home stretch, I press the lap button on my watch.
+Eleventh lap, I am hanging on and as I crossinthe line on the home stretch, I press the lap button on my watch.
 I look and the lap indicator, it reads, _"12/12"_.
 If I have done 12, then I just have this back stretch to do.
 I muster up a push that would make Tim Noakes proud and hit the _"stop button"_ as I cross the half lap line.  **20:54.8**

 I did realize that I shorted myself one lap until I got back into the truck to drive home.